ossd-s23/project-evaluation/arch_linux_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ Depends on prior knowledge of similar projects and also which aspect of the project the contributor is contributing to (i.e. wiki, bug fixes, maintaining packages, etc.)

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Yes!

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Extraordinarily friendly

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes, pull requests get reviewed

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ Sometimes?

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Depending on the repository, a variety of different skills, usually related to Linux systems programming

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ No